DrThomasAger/smile/README.md

   | [ChatGPT (OpenAI)](https://chatgpt.com/)      |             ✓             |

 **Just copy and paste the quick start example into one of the chats above, or check [here](#portability-and-compatibility) for alternative options.**

-### Development & Testing Status

-***(: Smile*** emerged from extensive prompt engineering work across multiple systems and models.
-The patterns documented here represent what consistently worked for me in practice.

-**What I’ve validated through testing**:

-- Cross-model compatibility: tested on Claude (all versions), GPT-4/4.5/5, Gemini, Mistral, DeepSeek, and Kimi
-- Name tags produce approximately consistent instruction-following across multiple turns, compared to significant variance without structure
-- Separating prompt language markedly reduces response variance from instructed format.
-- The same ***(: Smile*** prompts work across different models without modification

-**What’s not yet complete**:

-- Systematic benchmark suite with statistical significance testing
-- Published quantified performance metrics
-- Community replication studies to confirm these results generalize

-I’m sharing ***(: Smile*** now because the practical benefits have been substantial enough in my work that others should have access to these patterns.
-The formal benchmarking infrastructure is a priority on the roadmap.
-If you test these approaches and observe different results—whether better or worse—please open an issue.
-That data strengthens the framework for everyone.

-**To validate for yourself**: Copy any example from this repository into your preferred LLM.
-Run it multiple times with the ***(: Smile*** structure, then run equivalent unstructured versions.
-Compare the consistency of outputs, format compliance, and instruction-following across runs.
-The difference should be observable within 5-10 trials per approach.
-If you have metrics, tasks or benchmarks, see how reformatting into ***(: Smile*** sections increases performance.

-Don't know how to write excellent, performant prompts yet?
-Let's chat!

 # Prompt Engineering With A (: Smile